EndiKebede/MIRCA-OS_Code/README.md

 This repository provides all the necessary code to downscale subnational harvested area statistics to 5-arcminute resolution grid cell areas.

-## Repository Structure
+## Repository Overview
-The repository has two main components:

-data/ - Includes all the input datasets used to generate the MIRCA-OS dataset.

-code/ - Includes the Jupyter notebooks used to generate and validate the MIRCA-OS dataset.
-The code has four main components: preprocessing, downscaling, mosaicking, and validation.
+This repository is organized into two primary sections.
+The first section, located in the data/ directory, contains all the input datasets that were used to generate the MIRCA-OS dataset.
+The second section, found in the code/ directory, includes Jupyter notebooks that were used for generating and validating the MIRCA-OS dataset.
+This code is structured into four main components: preprocessing, downscaling, mosaicking, and validation.

 ## Preprocessing